 Those two needs have very different price tags.
 This post is mostly for the second person.

 Full disclosure: I work for ReadySMS, so I have a horse in this race.
-I'll try to be straight about where Aircall is genuinely the better buy and where it isn't, because pretending a call-center platform and a dialer-plus-texting tool are the same product helps nobody.
+I'll try to be straight about where Aircall is genuinely the better buy and where it isn't, because pretending a call-center platform and a texting tool are the same product helps nobody.

 Where Aircall is genuinely strong